 LING2040 Languages in Contact Prof. Stephen Matthews Advanced Course.
 Sem 2, 6 credits Course Description This course is an introduction to the linguistic and social dimensions of language contact and change.
 Topics include multilingualism, lexical and grammatical borrowing, code-switching, language shift and the emergence of new languages, among them the creole languages of Asia, the Americas and Africa.
 Presentations, film viewings, in-class discussions and online and offline exercises during lectures and tutorials will provide the opportunity to apply and learn concrete techniques of linguistic analysis.
 The course is especially relevant to students interested in East-West contacts, the Americas and Africa, colonialism [...]

-LING3003 Linguistics Field Trip Dr. (TBA) Capstone Course.
-Sem 1 or 2, 6 credits Course Description This is a required course for students majoring in General Linguistics.
+LING3003 Linguistics Field Trip Dr. Kofi Yakpo Capstone Course.
+Sem 2, 6 credits Course Description This course is one of several capstone courses offered by the Linguistics Programme.
+Capstone courses are required for students majoring in General Linguistics.
 The field trip is technically designated as a final year course but may be taken in the third or fourth year.
-The aim of the course is to provide an opportunity for students of linguistics to have first-hand experience with languages as they are spoken and used in particular settings, and to carry out an empirical investigation on some aspect of a language ‘on-site’ (e.g. structural, cognitive, socio-cultural, or technological aspects of a language).
-The [...]
+The aim of the course is to provide an opportunity for students of linguistics to have first-hand experience with languages as they are spoken and used in particular settings, and to carry out an empirical investigation on some aspect of a language [...]

 LING3002 – Extended Essay Capstone Course.
 Sem 1 or 2, 6 credits Time and venue are to be arranged with individual teacher Course Description This is a one-semester capstone course for individual research on a topic chosen by the student in consultation with staff, in preparation for possible postgraduate work and is offered for majors only.
 Students intending to study this course are required to attend an interview at the beginning of their third year to give a short presentation on their proposed topic.
 The thesis should normally be 5,000-6,000 words in length.
 There is no written examination but an oral [...]